INFORMATION ABOUT HOW TO WRITE A BOOK REVIEW

 How to write a Psychotherapy Book Review for the IJP

-You have asked, or been invited, to review a book for the International Journal
+You have asked, or been invited, or you have put yourself forward, to review a book for the International Journal

 trust that your opinions are worthwhile: do not worry about whether they are right or wrong; do not censor